harshjayprakash/library-loans-system/README.md

 The "Library Loans System" is an application for intenal use within a library.
 This "proof of concept" app allows the loaning of books and DVDs to customers of the library.
+This was for the module BS2202 Object-Orientated Software Development at the University of Winchester.
+The Original Hand-In was in May of 2022. **This project will not be** **developed further.**

 ## Original Requirements